sasagawa888/nprolog/document/CLPFD.md

 If a definitive judgment cannot be made at that point, it returns unknown.

 When propagate encounters an unknown result, it incrementally expands the domain and performs further satisfiability checks.

-## Standard Form

-Constraint expressions will be stored in a standard form.

-Standard Form:

-- Left-hand side: Expressions containing only variables

-- Right-hand side: Expressions containing both variables and constants

-Example 1:
-X #= Y

-Example 2:
-X #= Y + 1

-The use of negative signs will be avoided as much as possible.
-If negative signs are included, it complicates the satisfiability computation.

-Example 3:
-X + Y - Z #= 3 → X + Y #= Z + 3

-If an expression with a negative sign is provided, an attempt will be made to convert it into an expression with only positive signs during the unification phase.
-If conversion is not possible, the expression will remain as-is.
-In such cases, the satisfiability computation will be determined using the values of the instantiated variables.